MUK94/portfolio-website/README.md

 It has some cool features of JavaScript DOM manipulations Such as a slider and other eventlistener functionalities

-# Update the database credentials in the settings.py file
+Update the database credentials in the settings.py file

-# Install the required modules from the requirements.txt file
+Install the required modules from the requirements.txt file

-# Create and run migrations
+Create and run migrations
 It should be running! enjoy👨‍💻!

+# This is a project I built for trying Django